 Absolutely NOT!
 God is the one who gave us our intellect, logic, free will, and often-insatiable curiosity.
 Which is why most of humanity at least wonders about God, or who or what they think he is, or might be.

 Truly: Maybe you can explain why any experiment that must presuppose only one outcome is possible, and ignore any other?
 Hardly very scientific!

 Because it's an experiment not detected by scientific methodology.

 Truly: So unless you can provide just one piece of objective evidence, or one fallacy-free reason for this experiment, I'm afraid I'm going to have to pass for now.
 But out of respect, I thank you for the invitation.
 Don

 Don, it's really up to you.
 Just know that I am not your adversary and that God loves you.
 I've prayed that you do seek and will find Him.
 I know He wants you to know Him - but He'll never force anyone, anywhere, to seek Him.
-But not seeking, constant avoidance, permanent resistance, a closed mind and hard heart - such things add up to and equal rejection of God - the one reason why people will fail to enter Heaven.
+But not seeking, constant avoidance, permanent resistance - such things add up to rejection - the one reason why people will fail to enter Heaven.
 I think the stakes are more than worthy of the experiment.

 Blessings to you, Don!